AP_YABS_ColourStrip.png

 Sophie Schneideman

-Sophie has been an antiquarian book dealer for over 30 years.
-She underwent a long apprenticeship at Maggs Bros and since 2007 has been running her own she now runs her own business in London specialising in the Art of the Book, ie private press and illustrated books, fine bindings, artists’ books, printing, lettering and prints.
+Sophie Schneideman has been a London antiquarian book dealer for over 30 years.
+She underwent a long apprenticeship at Maggs Bros and since 2007 has been running her own international bookselling business specialising in the Art of the Book, ie private press and illustrated books, fine bindings, artists’ books, printing, lettering and prints.
+She is a trustee of the Strawberry Hill Collections Trust, an Honorary Fellow of the Designer Bookbinders, serves on the Councils of the ABA and the Friends of the Bodleian Library and is a member of the Grolier Club and the Double Crown Club.